efjimm/Cellulator/README.md

 - `A0:A0` (Contains 1 cell)
 - `D6:E3` (Contains 8 cells)

+### Truthiness

+Cellulator has logical and equality operators but does not have a boolean data type.
+Instead, values have truthiness.
+An empty cell or the number zero is interpreted as false, and anything else is interpreted as true.

 ### Numeric Operators

 The following is a list of all operators that return number values.
 They try to convert non-number